 One of the easiest items to make from bottle caps are magnets.
 With a bit of hot glue and some miniature magnets usually found at your local craft or hobby store, transform your collection of bottle caps into some personal flair for your refrigerator.
 You can either flip the cap over and glue a small photo or image to the inside of the cap or glue the magnet to the inside of the bottle cap to display the logo and design already on the cap.
 Either way, make your magnets personable to reflect your style.

 With some fishing line or heavy-duty string, create a wind chime to call your own.
-You can arrange the bottle caps in a random fashion or pick like-sized caps and arrange them in a particular order, such as in an ombre or rainbow design.
+You can arrange the bottle caps randomly or pick like-sized caps and arrange them in a particular order, such as in an ombre or rainbow design.
 Bottle cap wind chimes also make great novelty gifts for those who enjoy a particular beverage.

 Decorate a Table Top

-If you're looking to decorate a table top for a den, bar area or just generally want a funky table to showcase your style and personality, attach bottle caps to the top of the table.
+If you're looking to decorate a table top for a den, bar area or generally want a funky table to showcase your style and personality, attach bottle caps to the top of the table.
 You can attach the bottle caps randomly or create your very own unique design.
-Either way, this is a great project for a used coffee or side table.
-If you decide to design your table top, make sure to use similarly sized bottle caps so you do not create an uneven surface for your table.
+Either way, this is an excellent project for a used coffee or side table.
+If you decide to design your table top, make sure to use similarly sized bottle caps, so you do not create an uneven surface for your table.